microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 This example is configured to run on 24 MHz.
 The minimum oscillator frequency for USB on the AVR DU is 12 MHz.
 <p><img src="images/mcc_clock_control.jpg" width="500"/></p>

 The application uses a delay function to blink an LED if the USB connection fails.
 This delay function is dependent on knowing the main clock speed through the F_CPU define.
-Here, this has been set up as a preprocessed define macro in the project settings, as seen in the image below.
+Here, this has been set up as a preprocessed define macro in the project settings.

 <p><img src="images/mplab_macros.jpg" width="500"/></p>

 Alternatively, it could have been added in the main file as `#define F_CPU 24000000UL` above the `#include <util/delay.h>` line.

 ### USB Voltage Detection Setup
-To ensure that the USB peripheral only tries to attach to the bus when the Curiosity Nano is connected to the PC, the Analog Comparator will periodically check if the voltage is within the acceptable range for V<sub>BUS</sub>.
+To ensure that the USB peripheral only tries to attach to the bus when the Curiosity Nano is connected to the PC, the Analog Comparator will be checked periodically if the voltage is within the acceptable range for V<sub>BUS</sub>.

 #### Voltage Reference Setup
 In the V<sub>REF</sub> peripheral, the Voltage Reference is set to 2.048V.